semprag/semprag.github.io/basics.md

 The optional argument to `\author` (inside square brackets) is what appears in the header on subsequent pages.
 Just give your full name.
 For two authors, you can give both full names conjoined with *and*.
 When the author list becomes too long, use last names only, and use *&* instead of *and*.
 If you have more than three authors, use "Murphy et al." (where Murphy is the last name of the first author).

-#### Keywords

-The content of the `keywords` environment should be the same as the `\pdfkeywords{}` command, except that the environment allows an extended character set.
-Six is a good target for number of keywords.

 ## The document